Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Related Work

+\addtxt{Cui et al. \cite{Cui:Oz-survey:2021} used an explainable CNN with data from 27 subjects to detect drowsiness.
+The BCI has 32 electrodes and a sampling rate of 500 Hz.
+After the acquisition, the data is band-filtered between 1-50 Hz, removing artifacts using AAR, following a downsampling process to 128 Hz.
+After that, three-second epochs are used as raw inputs to a CNN network.
+The results, calculated for each subject, present an overall inter-subject accuracy of 73.22\%.}

+\addtxt{Paulo et al. \cite{Paulo:DL:2021} used EEG signals from 27 subjects obtained from a 32-channel BCI with a sampling rate of 500 Hz.
+The authors applied a band-pass filter between 1-50 Hz and blink and muscular artifacts using AAR.
+This work trained a CNN with one convolutional layer and three dense layers with three-second temporal windows.
+The drowsiness problem was approached as an image classification problem, where the images represent spatiotemporal image encoding representations in the form of recurrence plots or gramian angular fields.
+The overall performance between individual models was 75.87\% accuracy.}

+\addtxt{Shen et al. \cite{Shen:TN:2021} evaluated multiple DL approaches to detect drowsiness in driving scenarios.
+This study used data obtained from a 32-channel EEG BCI with a sampling rate of 500 Hz, obtained from 11 subjects.
+After performing a band-pass filter between 1-50 Hz, Automatic Artifact Removal (AAR), and downsampling to 120 Hz, the authors calculated the PSD over each EEG channel, labeling the different experimental sessions as drowsy or alert.
+This work explored different classification approaches, where the most promising was their proposed method, consisting in the use of multi-source signal alignment with a tensor network, reaching a 71.97\% accuracy in leave-one-subject-out cross-validation.}

+\addtxt{Zhu et al. \cite{Zhu:PSD-CNN:2021} used an eight-channel EEG-based BCI with a sampling rate of 256 Hz on ten subjects.
+This article applied a band-pass filter between 1-60 Hz, a notch filter on 50 Hz, ICA, and the wavelet threshold method.
+Then, the authors trained a CNN to predict drowsiness while driving, evaluating either the application of an Inception or an AlexNet module.
+The use of the Inception module offered an accuracy of 95.59\%, while the use of the AlexNet approach reached 94.68\% accuracy.}

-In particular, it is worth highlighting the work performed by \cite{Chen:DWT_SVM_ELM:2015}, where neurologists removed data artifacts and labeled the signals by visual inspection.
-Moreover, SVM is used for classification, reaching an accuracy of 94.7\%, using DWT and eye features as well.
-In terms of regression, \cite{Akbar:Recurrent_SVM:2019} achieved 0.15 RMSE and 0.83 $R^2$.
-SVM is again the algorithm of choice.
-Time-domain features such as Hjorth parameters and PSD from the frequency-domain are used, and KSS is employed to self-assess drowsiness.
+\rmvtxt{In particular, it is worth highlighting the work performed by Chen et al. \cite{Chen:DWT-SVM-ELM:2015}, where neurologists removed data artifacts and labeled the signals by visual inspection.
+Moreover, the authors used SVM for classification, reaching an accuracy of 94.7\%, using DWT and eye features as well.
+In terms of regression, Akbar and Igasaki \cite{Akbar:Recurrent-SVM:2019} achieved 0.15 RMSE and 0.83 $R^2$.
+SVM was again the algorithm of choice.
+This publication used time-domain features such as Hjorth parameters and PSD from the frequency-domain, and KSS to self-assess drowsiness.}

-The work done by Li et al. (2018) \cite{Li:SEED-VIG_SVR:2018} is relevant for our study since the dataset employed is also SEED-VIG.
-In this work, a Support Vector Regressor (SVR) is used as baseline together with 100 EEG and 36 EOG features, resulting in a model that achieved a RMSE of 0.17$\pm$0.06 and CC of 0.76$\pm$0.23.
+\rmvtxt{The work done by Li et al. (2018) \cite{Li:SEED-VIG-SVR:2018} is relevant for the present study since the dataset employed is also SEED-VIG.
+These author employed a Support Vector Regressor (SVR) as baseline together with 100 EEG and 36 EOG features, resulting in a model that achieved an RMSE of 0.17$\pm$0.06 and CC of 0.76$\pm$0.23.}